Cloudflare proxies traffic for HTTP traffic at the application level (Layer 7) and TCP traffic at the transport level (Layer 4).

-Cloudflare can only proxy traffic going over the following ports listed below.
-If your traffic is on a different port, you should create a subdomain for that record and then add it as a record in your Cloudflare DNS zone file as something we don't proxy (gray cloud = no Cloudflare proxy or caching on a record).
+If your traffic is on a different port, you can add it as a record in your Cloudflare DNS zone file as something we don't proxy (gray cloud = no Cloudflare proxy or caching on a record).

-On the pro plan and above, traffic on ports other than 80 and 443 can be blocked using WAF rule id 100015: "Block requests to all ports except 80 and 443".
+For the Pro plan and above, you can block traffic on ports other than 80 and 443 using WAF rule id 100015: "Block requests to all ports except 80 and 443".

 Ports 80 and 443 are the only ports: